MisterPac123/HDTF_proj/README.txt

 		2. a Server Deciphers proofSignB with user B public Key.
 		2. b Server Knows that B send a valid proof about user A's location.

+4. In the end project should be running with maven or some other framework.

 In root folder (HDTF_proj):
 ==================================================================
-							[CLIENT]
+							[SERVER]
 ==================================================================
 // All Dependency Classes will also be compliled.

 >> javac -cp server/gson-2.6.2.jar: server/SecureServer.java

 >> java -cp server/gson-2.6.2.jar: server.SecureServer 8000 keys/bob.privkey keys/bob.pubkey keys/alice.pubkey keys/secret.key

 ==================================================================
-							[SERVER]
+							[CLIENT]
 ==================================================================
-// All Dependency Classes will also be coompliled.
+// All Dependency Classes will also be coompiled.

 >> javac -cp client/gson-2.6.2.jar: client/Client.java